Helping Family and Friends Understand Alzheimer's Disease

 - Respect the person’s personal space, and don’t get too close.

-- Not take it personally if the person does not recognize you, is unkind, or gets angry.
+- Try not take it personally if the person does not remember you, is unkind, or gets angry.
 He or she is acting out of confusion.

 When You’re Out in Public